-Disability Day on the Hill in 2018 will take place on February 14, 2018.
-The day will include a kick-off program coordinated by the TN Disability Policy Alliance (10:00am, location: TBD).
-Legislators have moved their offices to the Cordell Hull building, so plan accordingly.
+The next Disability Day on the Hill will take place on February 12, 2019, 9am-2pm.
+The day will include a kick-off program coordinated by the TN Disability Policy Alliance.
+Legislators have moved their offices to the Cordell Hull Building (425 5th Ave N, Nashville, TN 37243).
 You must call ahead to schedule an appointment with your legislator.
 Our colleagues at the Tennessee Disability Coalition and The Arc Tennessee can help with scheduling.

 - Tennessee Disability Coalition: email email@example.com or call: 615-383-9442.

 - The Arc Tennessee: email firstname.lastname@example.org or call toll-free 1-800-835-7077 or local 615-248-5878 ext.
 14.

 The TN Disability Coalition will host a community reception on February 11, 2019 from 5-7pm at the Millennium Maxwell House Nashville (2025 Rosa L Parks Blvd, Nashville, TN 37228).

 - To find your legislators and to learn more about their work and current legislation, visit the Tennessee General Assembly Website

 - To download the TN General Assembly Directory, Click Here.